spencertipping/phi/design.md

 The above equations sort-of describe how continuations work, but it's not all there; both `alt` and `seq` leave some stuff on the continuation stack.

+## Polymorphic continuation parsing
+Ok, suppose a _value_ can ask for the execution continuation -- which of course is determined.
+It can then overload the parser used to execute that continuation.

+**Q:** do we still have local scopes that encode behavior for things?
+I don't see why not; they track parse-time constructs and are (I think) mostly erased by runtime.

+The FORTH-style equivalent of inlining is list-appending; if we have some word bound to a concatenative definition, a parser looking for continuation stuff would then match into the inlined list if it wanted to. (**Q:** does this commit us to backtracking?)

+If this is true, then we could have a native "just run the word" parser as the last element of the alt that governs value-contination overloading.

+Put differently, phi is FORTH with polymorphism.